iwillstealyouroreos/CMSC471_Assignment3/README.md

 Write-ups:
+Black Hat:

 The black hat visualization was deliberately designed to mislead viewers by minimizing the perceived severity of a major environmental issue.
 The data clearly shows a substantial increase in pollutants entering the atmosphere between 1985 and 1990, with little subsequent decline.
 A truthful representation would highlight this increase, reinforcing the urgency of the problem.
 However, the manipulative visualization distorts perception using several techniques.
 The primary distortion tactic used is extending the y-axis bounds to extreme levels.
 Instead of setting the axis to a range that makes variations in pollution levels visible, the upper bound is pushed far beyond the actual maximum pollutant value.
 This causes all data points to cluster near the x-axis, making what should be a sharp upward trend appear as a nearly flat line.
 By doing so, the visualization gives the false impression that pollution levels have remained constant or negligible, deceiving viewers into thinking there is no urgent environmental concern.

+White Hat:
+The dataset represents the average observed values of pollutants emitted by various countries and regional economic groups.
+It includes emissions data from major economies such as China, the United States, India, and Russia, as well as economic alliances like the OECD (Organisation for Economic Co-operation and Development) and the European Union.
+By structuring the data into these categories, the visualization provides insights into both national and transnational contributions to pollution.
+A treemap was chosen as the primary visualization method due to its effectiveness in representing hierarchical and proportional data.
+Each rectangle’s area corresponds to the pollutant emissions of a specific country or region, making it easy to compare different entities at a glance.
+This layout ensures that the highest-emitting regions, such as the OECD and China, are immediately noticeable due to their larger areas.
+Color differentiation plays a critical role in enhancing clarity which helps viewers quickly identify key contributors and understand the relative scale of emissions.

 NOT FINISHED